 The University of Northern Iowa’s Initiative - Enhancing Service-Learning at UNI - allows faculty/instructors to designate their courses as a service-learning course.
 The service-learning (SL) designation allows students to intentionally seek out courses that include a high-impact practice.
 High-impact educational practices have been proven to be significantly beneficial for students of all backgrounds.

-Information to Consider before Applying for the SL Designation
+Information to Consider When Applying for the SL Designation

 Prior to applying for the service-learning designation, faculty/instructors are encouraged to review:

-- The definition and criteria (outlined above) for the SL designation
+- The definition and criteria for the SL designation

 - The difference between service-learning, volunteering/community service, traditional internships/practicums